AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/payments/payment-methods-not-displayed-on-checkout-with-multiple-addresses.md

 1. Select shipping methods for each shipment.
 1. Click **Continue to Billing Information**.

-<ins>Expected result</ins>: PayPal and Cybersource are available as payment options.
+<u>Expected result</u>: PayPal and Cybersource are available as payment options.

-<ins>Actual result</ins>: Only Cybersource appears as available payment option.
+<u>Actual result</u>: Only Cybersource appears as available payment option.

 ## Cause